deanhiller/webpieces/README.md

 * bring back Hotswap for the dev server ONCE the projectTemplate is complete and we are generating projects SUCH that we can add a startup target that adds the Hotswap agent propertly
 * write an escapehtml tag
 * dev server - when a 404 occurs, list the RouterModule scope found and then the all the routes in that scope since none of them matched
+* ask jacoco team about code coverage on generated class file as it appears to not work and then get generated project close to 80% code covered

 * ALPN is next????